ivarref/clj-paginate/README.md

 and may be set to for example the current git sha.
 Otherwise it defaults to a random UUID.

-You may turn off the auto reset feature by specifying `:auto-reset? false` when calling `paginate`.
-By default this feature is enabled.
+You may turn on the auto reset feature by specifying `:auto-reset? true` when calling `paginate`.
+By default this feature is disabled.

 ## Performance